box/box-postman/README.md

 # Box Postman Collection

+**We are currently working on updating the collection to work with Postman V9.
+Until that time, please make sure to use the desktop version of V8 for your OS.
+You can find the downloads for V8 [here][v8].**

 ![CI](https://github.com/box/box-postman/workflows/CI/badge.svg) [![Project Status](https://opensource.box.com/badges/active.svg)](http://opensource.box.com/badges)

 [Postman](https://www.getpostman.com/) is a tool that lets you build and test HTTP requests in an easy-to-use interface without configuring a full development environment.
 Our official Postman Collection allows you to quicly get started with the [Box APIs](https://developer.box.com/) in Postman.